ZJU-Automated-Reasoning-Group/efmc/README.md

    there primed variables end with `!`.
    - In practice, the `x!1` could be a constant
    - In some benchmarks, the primed variables could be ended with `'`
+- There is no support for arrays (e.g., ALIA)

+To extend the applicability, we need more frontends:
+- Frontend for C programs (for more software verification benchmarks)
+- Frontend for btor2 (for hardware model checking benchmarks)

 ### 3.2 Other Verification Engines